Chicago Bears Have Plenty Of Options For Day Two Of NFL Draft

 After what most people would consider to be a solid offseason thus far, the Chicago Bears have made themselves a better team on paper at least.
 By drafting Georgia inside linebacker (courtesy of the Chicago Sun-Times) Roquan Smith, the Bears hope to have a quarterback for their defense.

-Just about a year removed from trading up to No. 2 to draft QB Mitch Trubisky, the Chicago Bears allowed one of the highest rated prospects fall to them at No. 8.
+Just about a year removed from trading up to No. 2 to draft QB Mitch Trubisky, the Chicago Bears allowed one of the highest rated prospects to fall to them at No. 8.
 Roquan Smith fills a need for the Bears at linebacker.
 His addition, along with how surprising the first round of the NFL Draft went last night leaves open various options for round two.

 One of those options could present itself at the wide receiver position.